Nithin1729S/COVID-19-Prediction/README.md

-# COVID-19 Dataset Preprocessing

-This repository contains preprocessing steps performed on a COVID-19 master dataset to prepare it for machine learning analysis.

-## Overview

-This project focuses on preparing a COVID-19 dataset for predictive modeling, with particular emphasis on predicting COVID-19 positive cases based on various demographic, health, and behavioral factors.
+# High Accuracy COVID-19 Prediction Using Optimized Union Ensemble Feature Selection Approach

+This repository contains implementation of the above research paper, which uses a union ensemble feature selection method followed by Hyperparameter optimization using a genetic algorithm to predict COVID-19.

 ## Data Preprocessing Steps